-4. Where does plague occur in South Africa?
+4. Where does plague occur in South Africa and on the African continent?

-Countries in southern Africa where plague has been reported in the last decade include Madagascar, Democratic Republic of Congo, Uganda, Mozambique, Malawi, Tanzania, Angola, Namibia and Zimbabwe.
-There is currently a plague outbreak in Madagascar (first reported on 10 December 2013) which is affecting humans, with over 170 cases of bubonic plague and a single case of pneumonic plague reported.
 The last case of human plague in South Africa was reported in 1982 in Coega (Eastern Cape Province) after being dormant for over 10 years.
 There are 3 national plague surveillance sites (Nelson Mandela Bay Metropolitan - Coega area (Eastern Cape Province), eThekwini Municipality (KwaZulu-Natal Province) and the city of Johannesburg in Gauteng Province).
 Rodents are trapped and tested for plague antibodies; if there is a positive result then public health measures are put into place to prevent infection of humans.
+Countries in southern Africa where plague has been reported in the last decade include Madagascar, Democratic Republic of Congo, Uganda, Mozambique, Malawi, Tanzania, Angola, Namibia and Zimbabwe.
+There is currently a plague outbreak in Madagascar (first reported on 10 December 2013) which is affecting humans, with over 190 cases of suspected and confirmed plague, including 124 cases of pneumonic plague reported.